Showing posts with label titles. Show all posts

 Custom Torn Page Titles in the style of Veronica Mars, Updated for Vista

-Download Torn Pages OverlayThe UPN show Veronica Mars opens with video of the various cast members and torn notebook pages showing their names.
+Sample Video of Torn Pages TitleThe UPN show Veronica Mars opens with video of the various cast members and torn notebook pages showing their names.
 I was inspired by a post on the Windows Movie Maker forums, to create a similar look.

-Click on the image or the link above.
-Run the installer (CustomTornPages) and it will install the custom XML code and the image files you'll need.
+Choose the correct 64-bit or 32-bit installer link below.
+Run the installer and it will install the custom XML code and the image files you'll need.

 To use the new title: